 Great question!
-This is also something that you should be asking every professional that touches your horse.
-I am certified in CESMT (sports massage) EMFT (Equine Myomanipulative Functional Therapy) and EFT (Equine Flexion Therapy).
-I've also been through courses for rehab, Masterson, muscle unwinding and tensegrity balancing.
+This is something that you should be asking every professional that touches your horse.
+I am certified in EMFT (Equine Myomanipulative Functional Therapy) and EFT (Equine Flexion Therapy).
+I've also been through courses for rehab, Masterson, Muscle Unwinding and Tensegrity Balancing.
 I attend several continuing education courses per year.
 I have a varied educational background and can tailor my bodywork sessions to fit your horse.
 Please read my bio in the About tab to see my full education.

 Yes.
 This is also a question that you should ask every professional who touches your horse.

 No. You have to be a vet or a human chiropractor to get certified as an animal chiropractor.
-I started learning massage as a horse owner because my horse's chiro adjustments were not holding for more than a few weeks.
+However, chiropractic is not the only way to align your horse's body.
+Deliberate focus on the soft tissues can align the body too.
+I started learning Masterson and sports massage as a horse owner because my horse's chiro adjustments were not holding for more than a few weeks.
 Chiropractic can be an excellent modality to mix with soft tissue bodywork.
-While chiro addresses the spine and joints (and the viscera that is associated with spinal vertebrae), bodywork addresses soft tissue that is affecting the bones and joints.
 Sometimes, what I do can be used in place of a chiropractic treatment because it releases the soft tissue enough that the subluxation goes back in place.
 Sometimes, if a subluxation has been active for a long time, I can soften the tissue enough that then a chiropractor can help the bone or joint back into place.
 I still use a chiropractor on my own horses.

 That depends on your situation.
 If your horse is coming off of an injury or has a significant compensation pattern, in an ideal world, I would like to see it 3 times within 2 weeks, then as needed.
 That situation has better results if you are doing your homework between sessions.